-When Modern Standby is enabled in Windows, the device can either be connected, disconnected, or managed by Windows state which allows or disallows network connectivity during standby.
+When Modern Standby is enabled in Windows, the device can either be connected, disconnected, or managed by Windows state, allowing or disallowing network connectivity during Standby.

-In a connected state, your network device will stay connected to the network and receive data such as notifications, alerts, and others.
+In a connected state, your network device will stay connected and receive data such as notifications, alerts, and others.

 A disconnected state will limit the network connectivity of your device but may extend the device’s battery life.

-In a Windows-managed state, Windows decides if the device should be in a disconnected state but still receive important notifications and alerts.
+In a Windows-managed state, Windows decides if the device should be disconnected but still receive important notifications and alerts.